sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/install-sensu.md

 Select the ☰ icon to explore the web UI.

-### 5. Make a request to the health API
+### 5. Make a request to the /health API

-To make sure the backend is up and running, use the Sensu [health API][35] to check the backend's health.
+To make sure the backend is up and running, use the Sensu [/health API][35] to check the backend's health.
 You should receive a response that includes `"Healthy": true`.

 {{< code shell >}}